 So I spent my time figuring out how to get the most out of each article I wrote in every genre including travel.
 And I got published - a lot!

 As I began doing more and more travel, I realized that it was very difficult to earn enough from freelance writing to travel to all the places I wanted to visit.
-Learning about travel perks became more important.
+Learning about travel perks became more important to help defray travel costs.

-Many aspiring writers I meet are excited about the travel writers perks - it’s the main thing that got them into this game.
-But plenty of writers never seem to get their career off the ground.
-They struggle for a year or two and then drop out because they seldom, if ever, get their articles published.
+Many aspiring writers I meet are excited about the travel writers perks - it’s the main thing that gets them into this game.

 One of my favorite pastimes is posting news about my travels on Facebook.
 Inevitably, what follows is a deluge of questions from my travel writing friends asking about my destination, my hosts and how I got such a cool trip.